 Most of the nearly 200 campers have Type 1 diabetes.
 It would be hard, maybe impossible, for them to go to summer camp if not for Camp Stix and its large medical team, specialized menus and 1-to-1 camper-to-staff ratio.

-WSU nursing and pharmacy students are among the medical volunteers.
-The students work in interdisciplinary teams with medical professionals in a gym that’s renamed MASH during Camp Stix.
-There are tables where campers come to have their blood sugar tested before each meal and snack, and MASH volunteers make nightly rounds of cabins to monitor kids whose blood sugar has been trending lower, said “Jackpot” Jacob McGowan, director of Camp Stix (where staff all have camp names).
+WSU nursing and pharmacy students were among the medical volunteers at the camp held in mid-July.
+The students worked in interdisciplinary teams with medical professionals in a gym that was renamed MASH during Camp Stix.
+There were tables where campers had their blood sugar tested before each meal and snack, and MASH volunteers made nightly rounds of cabins to monitor kids whose blood sugar has been trending lower, said “Jackpot” Jacob McGowan, director of Camp Stix (where staff all have camp names).

-Many of the College of Nursing students who are volunteering at the week-long camp say they’re getting experience in patient care, communications and teamwork that would be hard to replicate in the classroom.
+Many of the College of Nursing students who were volunteering at the week-long camp say they got experience in patient care, communications and teamwork that would be hard to replicate in the classroom.

 “It feels like I’m out there in the RN world,” said “Sourpatch” Sarah Baker.

-Students are eased into their roles during the week-long camp, noted “Langerhans” Lori Parisot, a College of Nursing instructor who’s spending her second year at Camp Stix.
+Students were eased into their roles during the week-long camp, noted “Langerhans” Lori Parisot, a College of Nursing instructor who was spending her second year at Camp Stix.